Assessment Guide

 Better still wait until you get the Pahawi opener.

 With the back removed, this will reveal the dust cover.
 This needs to be removed with fine tweezers or a blade.
-DO NOT cover it in finger prints – the oils from your ginger tips will stay inside the case once you seal it back up and contribute to decay.
+DO NOT cover it in fingerprints – the oils from your fingertips will stay inside the case once you seal it back up and contribute to decay.

 Sometimes the cover will fall off, when you tip the watch.
 Other times the fit is tight and will need a fine blade or tips of tweezers to pop it off.
 I put the blade, or tweezers tips, near the stem, so I do not accidentally lift the movement.